kencjohnston/kencjohnston/README.md

 * My strengths tend towards the strategic, I work hard to focus on [getting things done](https://en.wikipedia.org/wiki/Getting_Things_Done) while continuously [improving my strategic thinking skills](https://hbr.org/2016/12/4-ways-to-improve-your-strategic-thinking-skills).
 * For a someone with strategic strengths I'm surprisingly task motivated - I enjoy breaking down tasks and checking off lists.
 I look at my [GitLab Activity](https://gitlab.com/kencjohnston) a bit too often.
 * I'm demotivated by work without accomplishment.
 Meetings with conversation that doesn't end in something concrete frustrate me.
 Knowing I have a day full of non-action oriented meetings makes me want to hit the snooze button.
 * I believe in the power of repetition.
 Whether it is building customer empathy, creating a data driven organization, coaching team members, finding and attracting top-talent or communicating about change - we only build muscle and make our way towards mastery through regular practice.
-I tend to create [regular process issue templates](https://gitlab.com/gitlab-com/Product/-/tree/main/.gitlab/issue_templates) to help me stick with that reptition.
+This leads me to create automation to regularly generate GitLab issues & tasks for myself and my teams.
 * 👣 I often get bogged down in a search for efficiency, especially with new tasks.
 This can lead to my taking authority from DRIs.
 Feel free to call me out on it.
 * I believe in [working smarter not harder](https://www.inc.com/john-rampton/work-smarter-not-harder-10-ways-to-be-more-effective-at-work.html), in an effort to [scale myself](https://firstround.com/review/our-6-must-reads-for-scaling-yourself-as-a-leader/).
 * I'm even-keeled.
 That can lead others to read into tone that wasn't there.
 I try to [prevent that from happening](https://www.fastcompany.com/3054178/5-ways-to-avoid-a-massive-email-misunderstanding).